 Nai-Yuan Hu 胡乃元, violinist

-Mr. Hu’s solo engagements include appearances with the Royal Philharmonic Orchestra of London, Toronto Symphony, Seattle Symphony, Netherland and Rotterdam Philharmonic orchestras, Belgian National Orchestra, Liège Philharmonic, Orchestre National de Lille in France, Haifa Symphony, Austro-Hungarian Haydn Chamber Orchestra, Tokyo Philharmonic and Tokyo Metropolitan Symphony, Taiwan’s NSO & NTSO, China and Hong Kong Philharmonic Orchestras and others.
-He has collaborated with such conductors as George Cleve, Adam Fischer, Leon Fleisher, Gunther Herbig, Jahja Ling, Shao-Chia Lu, Gerard Schwarz, Maxim Shostakovich, and Hubert Soudant, among others.
+Mr. Hu’s solo engagements include appearances with the Royal Philharmonic Orchestra of London, Toronto Symphony, Seattle Symphony, Netherland and Rotterdam Philharmonic orchestras, Liège Philharmonic, Orchestre National de Lille in France, Haifa Symphony, Austro-Hungarian Haydn Chamber Orchestra, Tokyo Philharmonic and Tokyo Metropolitan Symphony, the National Symphony Orchestra of Taiwan, Taipei City Symphony, China and Hong Kong Philharmonic orchestras and others.
+With the Belgian National Orchestra, he toured throughout Germany in such cities as Munich, Hannover and Dortmund.
+He has collaborated with such conductors as George Cleve, Adam Fischer, Leon Fleisher, Gunther Herbig, Emmanuel Krivine, Jahja Ling, Shao-Chia Lu, Jean-Bernard Pommier, Gerard Schwarz, Maxim Shostakovich, and Hubert Soudant, among others.

 Born in Taiwan, Mr. Hu began studying the violin at age five and was soloist with the National Youth Orchestra of Taiwan three years later.
-He came to the United States in 1972 to continue his studies, first with Broadus Erle and later with Joseph Silverstein and Josef Gingold.
+He came to the United States in 1972 to continue his studies, first with Broadus Erle and later with Joseph Silverstein.
+At Indiana University, he studied with Josef Gingold and also served as Gingold’s assistant after graduation.
+Mr. Hu and his wife June Huang currently live in New York City.

 Thank you for your generous contribution to